 An artboard can only be exported as a component or skipped.
 A component is a separate QML file that contains all the artwork on the artboard, except layers that are set to be skipped or exported as child items.
 The child items can contain graphical assets or text.

 To use the contents of an artboard as a single image in the UI, you can merge the groups and layers when you export them.
-During import, the contents are flattened into one PNG file.
+During import, the contents are flattened into one file.
 The merge is done in a way that enables you to change the groups and layers in Sketch and then export and import the artboard again.
 This is an easy way to create a reference image of how the final UI should look like, for example.

 Place different parts of the UI, such as menus and pop-ups, on separate artboards to be able to export them as components or children and to import them as QML files and images that you can drag and drop to the Form Editor in Qt Design Studio Design mode while creating a UI.

 When you use Qt Bridge for Sketch to export your designs, you will determine how you want each layer or group to be exported: as merged or as child.
 Each layer or group represents a separate image in the UI when it is exported as a child.
 The asset of the layer or group is merged to its parent group or artboard if it is exported as merged.